robertobatts/aws-certification-notes/notes/22-security-and-encryption.md

 2. Select Validation Method: DNS Validation or Email validation
 	- DNS Validation is preferred for automation purposes
 	- Email validation will send emails to contact addresses in the WHOIS database
-	- DNS Validation will leaverage a CNAM record to DNS config
+	- DNS Validation will leaverage a CNAME record to DNS config
 3. It will take a few hours to get verified
 4. The Public Certificate will be enrolled for automatic renewal
 	- ACM automatically renews ACM-generated certificates 60 days before expiry